Table of Contents

 It runs anterior to the brachial artery along the upper arm in the medial bicipital groove towards the elbow.
-Here, it pierces the pronator teres muscle, which it innervates, runs along the underarm and gives off the anterior interosseous nerve of the forearm before it passes between the flexor digitorum superficialis and the flexor digitorum profundus muscle towards the wrist.
+Here, it pierces pronator teres, which it innervates, runs along the underarm and gives off the anterior interosseous nerve of the forearm before it passes between flexor digitorum superficialis and flexor digitorum profundus towards the wrist.

 |Location/Nerve||Sensory Innervation||Motor Innervation|

-Median nerve supplies all the intrinsic muscles of the hand thus has a long course from the brachial plexus all the way through the flexor retinaculum where entrapment and a mononeuropathy ensues.
-The disorder is known as Carpal Tunnel Syndrome (CTS): however other syndromes have been reported such as the pronator teres syndrome or the anterior interosseous nerve syndrome.
+The median nerve supplies all the intrinsic muscles of the hand; thus, it has a long course from the brachial plexus all the way through the flexor retinaculum where entrapment and a mononeuropathy could ensue.
+The disorder is known as carpal tunnel syndrome (CTS); however, other syndromes have been reported, such as the pronator teres or anterior interosseous nerve syndrome.

-It is characterized by paresthesias of the finger, typically nocturnal (brachialgia paraesthetica nocturna).
+CTS is characterized by paresthesias of the finger, typically nocturnal (brachialgia paraesthetica nocturna).
 When it progresses, symptoms may radiate to the entire hand and even arm, and occur also during the day.
-Further symptoms include painful sensitivity to pressure above the flexor retinaculum, sensory loss of the radial 3½ fingers and atrophy of the thenar muscles.
+Further symptoms include painful sensitivity to pressure above the flexor retinaculum, sensory loss of the radial 3½ fingers, and atrophy of the thenar muscles.

-Causes can be diverse including, for example, mechanical compression of the median nerve, tendovaginitis, or polyarthritis.
-Also, diabetes mellitus or pregnancy predispose to CTS due to the additional connective tissue.
-Furthermore, a tumor that compresses the median nerve can be the cause of CTS.
+Causes can be diverse, including mechanical compression of the median nerve, tendovaginitis, or polyarthritis.
+Also, diabetes mellitus or pregnancy predisposes to CTS due to the additional connective tissue.
+Furthermore, a tumor that compresses the median nerve can cause CTS.

-A clinical sign is that patients can no longer hold a bottle since the abductor pollicis brevis muscle is weakened.
-Other indications include Tinel’s sign, in which a tap on the flexor retinaculum triggers an electrifying pain in the hand, and the Phalen sign, in which the hand is held in volar flexion for 30 seconds which causes dysesthesia.
+A clinical sign is that patients can no longer hold a bottle because the abductor pollicis brevis is weakened.
+Other indications include Tinel’s sign, in which a tap on the flexor retinaculum triggers an electrifying pain in the hand, and the Phalen sign, in which the hand is held in volar flexion for 30 seconds, which causes dysesthesia.

-Carpal tunnel syndrome is initially treated with a forearm splint that is worn during the night and immobilizes the wrist.
+CTS is initially treated with a forearm splint, which is worn during the night and immobilizes the wrist.
 For decompression of the nerve, the transverse carpal ligament is surgically split.

 The ulnar nerve continues directly from the medial cord.
 It runs behind the brachial artery through the medial bicipital groove.
-Since it is relatively exposed in this area and lies directly on top of the bone, this part of the elbow is particularly sensitive to pain (“funny bone”).
-Still in the area of the upper arm, the ulnar nerve courses to the arm’s extensor side by piercing the medial intermuscular septum.
+Because it is relatively exposed in this area and lies directly on top of the bone, this part of the elbow is particularly sensitive to pain (“funny bone”).
+In the area of the upper arm, the ulnar nerve courses to the arm’s extensor side by piercing the medial intermuscular septum.

 At the elbow, it runs underneath the medial epicondyle in the groove of the ulnar nerve.
-Together with the vasa ulnaria, the nerve passes between the two heads of the flexor carpi ulnaris muscle to the wrist.
-Here, it courses—contrary to the median nerve—above the flexor retinaculum in the Guyon’s canal to the inner side of the hand where it divides into its terminal branches: superficial and deep branch.
+Together with the ulnar vessels, the nerve passes between the 2 heads of the flexor carpi ulnaris to the wrist.
+Here, it courses, unlike the median nerve, above the flexor retinaculum in Guyon’s canal to the inner side of the hand where it divides into its terminal branches: the superficial and deep branches.